 China's BRI, however, cannot be considered as the game of Go.
 There is no immediate opponent player counter-acting China's move step by step.
-On the contrary, when the stone is placed strategically at the board, such as the chokepoints that I have discussed previously, the host countries and the surrounding infrastructures are ready to embrace the move.
+On the contrary, when the stone is placed strategically at the board, such as the chokepoints that I've discussed previously, the host countries and the surrounding infrastructures are ready to embrace the move.
 China's strategic move is like a one-person game of Go, or a gigantic game of Go in longue durée, arranging all possible potentiality for future development.
-Instead, I argue, we should see the strategic economy of China's "BRI game" as the disposition of the Shi to control and maneuver the situation's propensities in the beginning, as the Chinese military strategist and philosopher Sunzi (孫子) says.
+Instead, I argue, we should see the strategic economy of China's 'BRI game' as the disposition of the Shi to control and maneuver the situation's propensities in the beginning, as the Chinese military strategist and philosopher Sunzi (孫子) says.
 The art of war, according to Sunzi, is to know how to manipulate the situation and the circumstance, Shi, through well-planned tactical dispositions so that the flow of energy is to one's favor.
-Sunzi writes in The Art of War,
+Sunzi. writes,